tamerlansarakaev/image-services/README.md

 My pet-project gives you opportunity to compress your images, for 2x to 10x.
 That give to save you images equally quality but save your memory.
 I think it's amazing.

-I will wait you quessions for email or telegram!
+I will wait your quessions for email or telegram!

 Telegram: https://t.me/tamerlansarakaev
 #